-85. On May 12, 2017, two days after Defendants issued their first misleading statements about the Company's MBP program, the Company issued a Proxy Statement/Prospectus on SEC Form 424B3 (the "May 12, 2017 Proxy Statement") asking shareholders of a target biotech company - GenVec, Inc. ("GenVec") - to approve a merger proposal in which Precigen would acquire GenVec.
+106. On May 12, 2017, two days after Defendants issued their first misleading statements about the Company's MBP program, the Company issued a Proxy Statement/Prospectus on SEC Form 424B3 (the "May 12, 2017 Proxy Statement") asking shareholders of a target biotech company - GenVec, Inc. ("GenVec") - to approve a merger proposal in which Precigen would acquire GenVec.
 The May 12, 2017 Proxy Statement informed investors that if they approve the merger, each share of GenVec common stock would be converted into 0.297 shares of Precigen common stock, plus payments stemming from certain milestone and royalty earnings GenVec may receive.
 In sum, Precigen issued approximately \$13.4 million worth of common stock to GenVec shareholders.

-86. In issuing the May 12, 2017 Proxy Statement, the Company benefited from its elevated share price because if the market knew the truth about its MBP program and financial condition, Precigen's common stock would have traded at a significantly lower price, thus making it less likely that GenVec's shareholders would approve the merger.
+107. In issuing the May 12, 2017 Proxy Statement, the Company benefited from its elevated share price because if the market knew the truth about its MBP program and financial condition, Precigen's common stock would have traded at a significantly lower price, thus making it less likely that GenVec's shareholders would approve the merger.

-87. Shortly after the November 9, 2017 misstatements about Precigen's MBP, on January 17, 2018, Precigen issued a Prospectus Supplement on SEC Form 424B5 for a secondary public offering (the "First SPO") registering 6,900,000 shares of common stock at a public offering price of \$12.50 per share.
+17, 2018, Precigen issued a Prospectus Supplement on SEC Form 424B5 for a secondary public offering (the "First SPO") registering 6,900,000 shares of common stock at a public offering price of \$12.50 per share.
 In total, the Company raised over \$86 million.